How many people on your gift list are living, traveling, or dreaming about living and traveling, in a van?

 Many of the items in the list are linked to Amazon or other affiliate partners.
 Purchases made through these links support the site!

 Vanlifers’ LOVE gift cards and cash.
 They are probably the one group of people on your list that won’t think you are lame for giving out gift cards.
 If you don’t know your person’s favorite stores or gas stations, how about a Visa Gift Card?
-Other gift cards your vanlifer or long term traveler might find useful on their walkabout might be a few of my favorites – Whole Foods, Lowe’s, a Southwest Air gift card for an emergency flight home, Starbucks, and Amazon eGift Cards
+They can be used anywhere for anything.
+Other gift cards your vanlifer or long term traveler might find useful on their walkabout might be a few of my favorites – absolutely Trader Joe’s and/or Whole Foods are top on my list, Lowe’s, a Southwest Air or other airline gift card for an emergency flight home, Starbucks, and Amazon eGift Cards

 Gas cards were the most requested of all the cards!